 7. Old World Design: Antique Inspiration

-Down-to-earth feel for your kitchen brings back memories of a big family gathering hosted in your Grandma’s kitchen.
+A down-to-earth feel for your kitchen brings back memories of a big family gathering hosted in your Grandma’s kitchen.
 These nature-inspired colors emanate warmth perfect for those family gatherings.

 Best paired with: Pottery decorations for a Tuscan-themed kitchen.

-Over to you… You might have taken a few bits of inspiration in this list and want to take your ideas to come to life.
+You might have taken a few bits of inspiration in this list and want to take your ideas to come to life.
 No worries, we are here to help you, just leave us a message.